auth0/docs/articles/api-auth/config/using-the-auth0-dashboard.md

 description: How to enable API Authorization on the Auth0 dashboard.
 ---

-# Using the Auth0 Dashboard for setting up an Client Credentials Grant scenario
+# Setting up a Client Credentials Grant using the Management Dashboard

-1. Open the [Auth0 Dashboard](${manage_url}) and browse to the Clients section.
+1. Open the Auth0 Management Dashboard and browse to the [Clients section](${manage_url}/#/clients).

 2. Create a new client of type **Non Interactive** for each of the applications that will consume the API you want to generate access tokens for.